 Further development of the HIPAA regulations include the "Security Rule" that addresses administrative, physical and technical safeguard requirements for electronic health information.

-The Health Insurance Portability and Accountability Act (HIPAA) of 1996, U.S. Public Law 104-191, included requirements to develop and adopt national standards for privacy protection of individually identifiable health information and for electronic health care transactions
+The Health Insurance Portability and Accountability Act (HIPAA) of 1996, U.S. Public Law 104-191, includes requirements to develop and adopt national standards for privacy protection of individually identifiable personal health information in storage and as transmitted by electronic means to specified covered entities.

-Researchers will be required to obtain use and access to medical information from these "covered entities" in the following ways:
+Researchers will be required to obtain documented permission to use and access PHI from these covered entities in the following ways:

 The Privacy Rule regulates the way certain health care groups, organizations, or businesses, called covered entities under the Rule, handle the individually identifiable health information known as protected health information (PHI).
 Researchers should be aware of the Privacy Rule because it establishes the conditions under which covered entities can use or disclose PHI for many purposes, including for research.
 Although not all researchers will have to comply with the Privacy Rule, the manner in which the Rule protects PHI could affect certain aspects of research.